Wildwood Discipleship Camp

 Wildwood is Hume Lake's discipleship camp for students who wish to push themselves beyond the familiar into a world of exceptional devotion to God.
 Wildwood's philosophy of stripping away the layers of falsehood and distraction is evidenced in daily interactions and candid discussions about students' lives, struggles, and answering God's call for deeper devotion to Him.
 Set in the back forests of Hume's property, Wildwood emphasizes overcoming obstacles and learning to discipline oneself in response to the challenges of life.

 No minimum group size required.
 Counselor to camper ratio of 1 to 8 is requested per gender.
-Price includes meals, lodging, program, highlight DVD, and recreation T-shirt.
+Price includes meals, lodging, program, and activities.

-Price includes counselor, meals, lodging, program and other activities.
+Price includes counselor, meals, lodging, program and activities.

 What to bring